bbauska/trump-2025-lies/README.md

 is a steadfast position that will not change.”
 In response to Trump’s suggestion, Senator Lindsey Graham said, “I don’t know what he’s talking about.”

 – January 25, 2025 – At a Las Vegas rally, Trump speculated about running for additional presidential terms.
-“It will be the greatest honor of my life to serve not once but twice—or three or four times.”
-Just two days later, in a speech to House Republicans at Mar-a-Lago, Trump added, “I’ve raised a lot of money for the next race that I assume I can’t use for myself, but I’m not 100 percent sure,” eliciting laughter from House Speaker Mike Johnson, a former constitutional lawyer.
+“It will be the greatest honor of my life to serve not once but twice— or three or four times.”
+Just two days later, in a speech to House Republicans at Mar-a- Lago, Trump added, “I’ve raised a lot of money for the next race that I assume I can’t use for myself, but I’m not 100 percent sure,” eliciting laughter from House Speaker Mike Johnson, a former constitutional lawyer.
 The Twenty-Second Amendment to the US Constitution explicitly bans a president from being elected to more than two terms.

-– January 27, 2025 – President Trump signed executive orders banning transgender individuals from serving in the military, eliminating the military’s diversity programs, and reinstating with back pay service members who were previously discharged for refusing COVID-19 vaccinations.
+– January 27, 2025 – President Trump signed executive orders banning transgender
+individuals from serving in the military, eliminating the military’s diversity programs, and reinstating with back pay service members who were previously discharged for refusing COVID-19 vaccinations.
 The order banning trans service members stated that “adoption of a gender identity inconsistent with an individual’s sex conflicts with a soldier’s commitment to an honorable, truthful, and disciplined lifestyle” and “is not consistent with the humility and selflessness required of a service member.”
 In 2018, the Army, Navy, Air Force, and Marine Corps chiefs all told Congress that transgender troops did not negatively impact unit cohesion, discipline issues, or morale.

 – January 27, 2025 – In an internal memo sent to federal agencies, the White House ordered a temporary pause on federal grant and loan disbursements to ensure compliance with Trump’s recent executive orders.
 “The use of federal resources to advance Marxist equity, transgenderism, and Green New Deal social engineering policies is a waste of taxpayer dollars,” wrote Matthew J. Vaeth, then acting director of the Office of Management and Budget.
 A spreadsheet identified 2,600 federal programs under review, showing impacts to foreign aid, homeless shelters, food stamps, college financial aid, disaster reconstruction, Social Security, and senior health care.

 – January 27, 2025 – Trump signed an executive order aimed at restricting gender-affirming health care—such as puberty blockers, hormone therapy, and surgery—for those under the age